mongodb/terraform-provider-mongodbatlas/website/docs/r/network_container.html.markdown

 * `provider_name`  - (Required GCP and AZURE, Optional but recommended for AWS) Cloud provider for this Network Peering connection.
 Accepted values are GCP, AWS, AZURE.
 If omitted, Atlas sets this parameter to AWS.
 * `region_name` - (Required AWS only) The Atlas AWS region name for where this container will exist, see the reference list for Atlas AWS region names [AWS](https://docs.atlas.mongodb.com/reference/amazon-aws/).
 * `region` - (Required AZURE only) Atlas region where the container resides, see the reference list for Atlas Azure region names [Azure](https://docs.atlas.mongodb.com/reference/microsoft-azure/).
+* `regions` - (Optional GCP only) Atlas regions where the container resides.
+Provide this field only if you provide an `atlas_cidr_block` smaller than `/18`.
+[GCP Regions values](https://docs.atlas.mongodb.com/reference/api/vpc-create-container/#request-body-parameters).